Alexismk/Notebook/Module 3/Module 3 Thoughts and Ideas/Readme.md

 Chose a free for use photo i found online.
 I chose one that was not just a simple photograph of him, but an image that was manipulated and edited in a way that reflected his own style of work. in this way he looks less liek a human, and more like his own work and a machine creation.

-contempaltion of his tweets function like his obsucre art work.
+contemplation of his tweets function like his obscure art work.